So first off, what is tort law?

 However, the most important thing to point out is that unless the four elements of tort law mentioned in this post are present, then there can be no case for a tort.

-If you have a tort case or need help preparing a civil lawsuit then get in touch with us today.
+If you have a tort case or need help preparing a civil lawsuit, get in touch with us today and we’ll answer all the questions you may have.